samanthaming/Flexbox30/flexbox-aligning-with-auto-margins/README.md

 ## Auto Margins Examples

-Here are some examples where **auto margins** really shines!
-It's great to layout your nav bar in whatever style you prefer 🤩
+Here are some examples where **auto margins** really shine!
+It's great to layout your navbar in whatever style you prefer 🤩

 <p><img src="auto-margins-examples.png" alt="Auto Margins Examples" width="500"></p>